Go Gleam (6)

 In many ways, Gleam is what Go wanted to be.

-Go provides a way to write safe networked programs in a language that’s small and easy to learn and use.
+Go provides a way to write safe distributed systems in a language that’s small and easy to learn and use.

 Build simple, secure, scalable systems with Go

-Gleam provides a way to write safer highly networked programs in a language that’s smaller and easy to learn and use.
+Gleam provides a way to write significantly safer distributed systems in a language that’s smaller and easy to learn and use.

 Gleam is a friendly language for building type-safe systems that scale!